evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/tutorial/controlflow.rst

    pair: function; annotations
    single: -> (return annotation assignment)

-:ref:`Function annotations <function>` are completely optional metadata information about the types used by user-defined functions (see :pep:`484` for more information).
+:ref:`Function annotations <function>` are completely optional, arbitrary metadata information about user-defined functions.
+Neither Python itself nor the standard library use function annotations in any way; this section just shows the syntax.
+Third-party projects are free to use function annotations for documentation, type checking, and other uses.

 Annotations are stored in the :attr:`__annotations__` attribute of the function as a dictionary and have no effect on any other part of the function.
 Parameter